dginst/dginst-old.github.io/vision.md

 Therefore, the immutability of the bitcoin transaction registered on the blockchain implicitly provides time-stamping, proving the data file existence at that moment in time in that specific status.

+Here, the blockchain is used as notary service, ensuring that documents cannot be backdated.
+Please note that notarization cannot guarantee validity, correctness, or accuracy of the content being time-stamped.

 A single transaction can timestamp an unlimited number of documents: the process has been [standardized](https://www.opentimestamps.org/)